melissaarrington1/Project-3/README.md

 A user is able to create an account, select their favorite city, and view the current information for that city.

+## User Stories

+When a user arrives at the homepage, they are prompted to enter.
+They are then brought to a page where they can create a new account.

+When a user creates an account, they are brought to their

+## Technologies Used:
+React
+Express
+MongoDB
+Node.js
+Material UI React
+Axios

 ## Future Goals

 A stretch goal is to be able to incorporate use of an API to pull in current weather data from any city in the world.
 I would also like to add the capability for a user to be able to add and save multiple cities.